Dorot Foundation

 • Invitation-only process: You cannot submit an unsolicited application.
 Focus on building visibility within Jewish social justice networks and connecting with current grantees rather than preparing applications.

 • Geographic focus matters: The foundation concentrates its U.S. grantmaking in the Boston area, with other grants focused on Israel/Palestine and national Jewish social justice initiatives.
-Organizations outside these areas are less likely to receive support.
+Organisations outside these areas are less likely to receive support.

 • Long-term partnerships valued: With 60+ grantees receiving ongoing support and emphasis on multi-year grants, the foundation clearly values sustained relationships.
 If invited, understand you may be beginning a multi-year partnership.